-Centrica Storage Limited (CSL) used to store gas in our Rough gas field, located 29km (18 miles) and 2.7km below the seabed, on behalf of a large number of customers including utilities, gas, traders and gas producers.
+Centrica Storage Limited (CSL) used to store gas in our Rough gas field, located 29km (18 miles) from the coast and 2.7km below the seabed, on behalf of a large number of customers including utilities, gas, traders and gas producers.
 Today, we are in the process of producing the indigenous gas on behalf of Centrica plc. and planning for decommissioning.

 Rough gas field and our offshore and onshore operations